UKSim-AMSS 23rd International Conference on Modelling & Simulation

 Paper Submission: the conference is using EDAS for submission, reviews and registration, authors need to:

-- click on Submit button on the right to enter your paper title & abstract
+- enter your paper title & abstract

 - upload file.